mshoush/RL-prescriptive-monitoring/README.md

 # Dataset:
-Datasets can be downloaded from the following link:
+Original and prepared datasets can be downloaded from the following link:
 * [BPIC2017, BPIC2012, and traficFines, i.e., a loan application and road fines processes](https://owncloud.ut.ee/owncloud/s/5zpcwR8rtpMC7Ko)